5 Simple Tips to Prevent Employee Stress and Burnout - HRDQ

 5 Simple Tips to Prevent Employee Stress and Burnout

-Stress and burnout are some of the biggest concerns that employees and employers share in times like these.
+Stress and burnout are among the biggest concerns for both employees and employers in times like these.
 Good employers take steps to minimize stress and alleviate burnout, but many companies don't know where to begin.
-Thus, we've put together a list of five tips that can help prevent employee burnout.
+Thus, we've compiled a list of five tips to help prevent employee burnout.

 1: Offer Employees a Good Work/Life Balance

-In most cases, burnout in employees comes down to a simple lack of balance in life.
+In most cases, employee burnout comes down to a simple lack of balance in life.
 There are only 24 hours in a given day.
-Consider everything a given employee may need to deal with in those 24-hours.
+Consider everything a given employee may need to deal with in those 24 hours.

 • Sleep, which takes up 6-8 hours minimum.

-• Daily routine, including waking up, bathing, dressing, and more; another hour.
+• Daily routine, including waking up, bathing, dressing, and more, takes another hour.

 • Eating.
 Three meals a day can easily take two hours, especially if cooking healthier foods.

 • Family duties.
-Caring for children and attending to a spouse can be several more hours every day.
+Caring for children and caring for a spouse can take several more hours every day.

 • Commuting.
-A commute can be an hour or more each direction, every day for some people.
+A commute can be an hour or more each way, every day for some people.

 • Appointments.
 Whether it's a medical check-up, a therapy session, or any other similar arrangement, these can be dramatic disruptions to a day, depending on how inconvenient and time-consuming they are.

 • Chores.
-Houses need cleaning, laundry and dishes need doing, groceries need buying.
+Houses need cleaning, laundry needs doing, and groceries need buying.

 • Work.

-It's easy to see why an employer that places steep demands on their employees will lead to many more employees burning out due to the stress.
+It's easy to see why an employer that places steep demands on its employees will lead to many more employees burning out under the stress.
 Even in the past, with an 8-hour workday, people burned out.
-Today, companies push for 9 hours as a default, many demand 12-hour shifts, and there may be overtime or on-call duties to attend to as well.
-On top of that, many people bring their work home with them, working on completing tasks despite the time being uncompensated otherwise.
+Today, companies push for 9 hours as the default, many demand 12-hour shifts, and there may be overtime or on-call duties as well.
+On top of that, many people bring their work home with them, working to complete tasks despite the time being uncompensated.

 On top of all of this, you may notice some things missing from the list.
 Where is time spent relaxing?
 Where is time spent on hobbies, hanging out with friends, or taking day trips?
 All too often, stress reduction gets treated as a luxury the average employee cannot afford.